christophajohns/gallang/README.md

   ├── presenters              # Framework- (React-)specific code to display views based on the application state, fetch data and handle interactions
     ├── CollectionPresenter.js  # Presenter for the collection page content
-    ├── DetailsPresenter.js     # Placeholder presenter to test routing for the details view ├── GalleryPresenter.js     # Presenter for the gallery page content ├── HomePresenter.js        # Presenter for the Home/Browse view
+    ├── DetailsPresenter.js     # Placeholder presenter to test routing for the details view ├── ForgotPasswordPresenter.js  # Presenter for the forgot password view ├── GalleryPresenter.js     # Presenter for the gallery page content ├── HomePresenter.js        # Presenter for the Home/Browse view
     ├── HorizontalGridPresenter.js  # Presenter for the HorizontalGrid component
     ├── ImagePresenter.js       # Presenter for the Image component
-    ├── LikedContentPresenter.js  # Presenter for the liked content page content ├── ResultsPresenter.js     # Presenter for the Results view
+    ├── LikedContentPresenter.js  # Presenter for the liked content page content ├── LoginPresenter.js       # Presenter for the login view
+    ├── ResultsPresenter.js     # Presenter for the Results view
-    ├── SearchResultsPresenter.js  # Presenter for the search results page content ├── TopNavPresenter.js      # Presenter for the TopNav component
+    ├── SearchResultsPresenter.js  # Presenter for the search results page content ├── SignupPresenter.js      # Presenter for the signup view
+    ├── TopNavPresenter.js      # Presenter for the TopNav component
     ├── customHooks.js          # Custom React hooks (e.g. to access model properties)
     └── index.js                # Imports and export of all presenters